cran/WikipediR/README.md

 Limitations
 ======
 WikipediR currently lacks:
-* Support for querying Wikidata;
+* Quite a few possible API calls;
-* The majority of possible API calls;
+* Support for querying Wikidata, and;
 * Direct authentication, through MediaWiki or OAuth.

 With the exception of Wikidata (which will be handled by a different package, because the API works very differently), these issues will be solved in time.
 If there is a particular feature you want, open an issue here on github: I can't prioritise if I don't know what people are trying to do :).